 25.5.A.2 Exceptions for Individual Lots

 Notwithstanding limitations imposed by other provisions of this Ordinance, a single-family dwelling may be erected on a single legal nonconforming lot provided that the lot is in separate ownership, or does not abut a lot with similar ownership, and it meets all other zoning district bulk requirements with the exception of lot area, lot width and lot depth.
+However, if the site is a corner lot less than 30 feet in width, the development must provide the required interior side yard but the corner side may be reduced to zero.

 1. Two-family dwellings are permitted only where the zoning district permits two-family dwellings.